EP Release! – Not Lost

 The band has received an “Outstanding Performance” recognition from DownBeat Magazine as a Blues/Pop/Rock group.
 Some of the original music in its catalog has also been recognized by ASCAP and MIX Magazine.

-City of Four’s EP, “When We Meet Again”, was released in late-2019.
-A full album is in the works and will be released soon.
-Stay tuned!
+City of Four’s previous EP, “When We Meet Again”, was released in late-2019.

 Mike Caudill / saxophones, EWI:

-As a performer, Mike has had the privilege to perform on stage with iconic figures including Sean Jones, Warren Wolf, Ambrose Akinmusire, Randy Brecker, Dick Oatts, Dave Liebman, Sheila Jordan, Chico Pinheiro, and Karrin Allyson.
+Mike has had the privilege to perform on stage with iconic figures including Sean Jones, Warren Wolf, Ambrose Akinmusire, Randy Brecker, Dick Oatts, Dave Liebman, Sheila Jordan, Chico Pinheiro, and Karrin Allyson when he was a student.
 Mike is an active freelancer and is contracted to perform in concerts with nationally-touring groups across multiple genres, like with the platinum-selling rock group, 10,000 Maniacs, in some of their recent MA shows.

 In 2019, Mike was named winning composer in the Ithaca College Jazz Ensemble Composition Contest for his piece, “That Familiar Connection”.
 As a composer, he has also received a Herb Alpert Foundation Young Jazz Composer award from ASCAP for his composition, “Time to Go”.
 Through the course of his college studies, Mike accumulated five music awards from DownBeat Magazine for his performances and musical arrangements.
 Mike is a commissioned composer of jazz, chamber, and symphonic music.